Interpol busts child sex abuse network operating in US, Thailand, Australia; 50 victims identified

 An IP address pointed to a location in Adelaide, prompting the Australian police to join the operation.

-"This kind of investigation shows two things," said acting deputy assistant director of the HIS David Magdycz.
+"This kind of investigation shows two things," said acting deputy assistant director of HSI David Magdycz.

 "To the criminals, wherever you are in the world, you cannot hide," he added.
 "And victims have a voice."